Bank of Montreal (BMO) To Go Ex-Dividend on April 29th

-Bank of Montreal (TSE:BMO – Get Rating) (NYSE:BMO) declared a quarterly dividend on Tuesday, March 1st, RTT News reports.
-Shareholders of record on Monday, May 2nd will be paid a dividend of 1.33 per share by the bank on Thursday, May 26th.
-This represents a $5.32 dividend on an annualized basis and a yield of 3.83%.
-The ex-dividend date of this dividend is Friday, April 29th.
+Bank of Montreal (NYSE:BMO – Get Rating) (TSE:BMO) declared a quarterly dividend on Tuesday, March 1st, Zacks reports.
+Shareholders of record on Monday, May 2nd will be paid a dividend of 1.049 per share by the bank on Thursday, May 26th.
+This represents a $4.20 dividend on an annualized basis and a yield of 3.87%.
+The ex-dividend date is Friday, April 29th.
+This is a positive change from Bank of Montreal’s previous quarterly dividend of $1.04.

+Bank of Montreal has increased its dividend by an average of 7.0% per year over the last three years.
+Bank of Montreal has a dividend payout ratio of 36.3% meaning its dividend is sufficiently covered by earnings.
+Research analysts expect Bank of Montreal to earn $11.40 per share next year, which means the company should continue to be able to cover its $4.22 annual dividend with an expected future payout ratio of 37.0%.

 Bank of Montreal provides diversified financial services primarily in North America.
 The company's personal banking products and services include checking and savings accounts, credit cards, mortgages, and financial and investment advice services; and commercial banking products and services comprise business deposit accounts, commercial credit cards, business loans and commercial mortgages, cash management solutions, foreign exchange, specialized banking programs, treasury and payment solutions, and risk management products for small business and commercial banking customers.